 #6 How Can I Find Out My Edusave / PSEA Balance?

-You can call the Edusave/PSEA hotline at 6260 0777 to check on your account balance that is updated every Wednesday.
+A statement of account is sent to you by end of March every year.
+Alternatively, you can call the Edusave/PSEA hotline at 6260 0777 to check on your account balance.

 Make The Most Of Your Child’s Edusave / PSEA By Being Informed